gbif/ipt/IPTServerPreparation.wiki.md

 You will need a DNS name for the server ("`ipt.example.org`") and the firewall to allow access.

 Many people use Apache as a proxy, often to allow sharing other websites on the same server or HTTPS access.

 The configuration used by `ipt.gbif.org` is shown here as an example.
 It uses Apache HTTPD, with the `mod_proxy` module installed.
 The paths `/media` and `/icons` are excluded from being passed to the IPT, to allow hosting static image files (e.g. occurrence images) on the same server.
+Requests to http://ipt.gbif.org/ are redirected to the secure https://ipt.gbif.org/.

 ```
 <VirtualHost *:80>